darrenleeweber/app_version_tasks/README.md

                        - does not push the local workspace to 'origin' version:bump:patch - bump and commit the patch version (z in x.y.z)
-                       - does not push the local workspace to 'origin' version:release    - tag and push the current version
+                       - does not push the local workspace to 'origin' version:current    - the current version version:release    - tag and push the current version
                        - pushes to 'origin/{current_branch}'

+#### Report the current version

+    bundle exec rake version:current

 #### Bump and commit a patch version

+    # Example: 0.0.0 moves to 0.0.1
     # Example: 1.1.1 moves to 1.1.2
     bundle exec rake version:bump:patch

 #### Bump and commit a minor version

+    # Example: 0.0.1 moves to 0.1.0
     # Example: 1.1.2 moves to 1.2.0
     bundle exec rake version:bump:minor

 #### Bump and commit a major version

+    # Example: 0.1.0 moves to 1.0.0
     # Example: 1.2.0 moves to 2.0.0
     bundle exec rake version:bump:major